X1X71/Pi-hole-Debian/README.md

 Recommended Blocklists:

    AdGuard DNS Blocklist: This extensive blocklist targets ads and trackers, maintained by AdGuard.
-It blocks a wide variety of domains, providing effective ad-blocking across websites and ap>
+It blocks a wide variety of domains, providing effective ad-blocking across websites and applications https://v.firebog.net/hosts/AdguardDNS.txt

-   https://v.firebog.net/hosts/AdguardDNS.txt

    StevenBlack's KADhosts List: This list is part of the unified hosts project by StevenBlack.
-It focuses on blocking domains related to advertising and trackers.
+It focuses on blocking domains related to advertising and trackers. https://raw.githubusercontent.com/StevenBlack/hosts/master/data/KADhosts/hosts

-   https://raw.githubusercontent.com/StevenBlack/hosts/master/data/KADhosts/hosts

-   StevenBlack's Spam Blocklist: Designed to block known spam and phishing domains, this list protects you from malicious websites and email-related threats.
+   StevenBlack's Spam Blocklist: Designed to block known spam and phishing domains, this list protects you from malicious websites and email-related threats. https://raw.githubusercontent.com/StevenBlack/hosts/master/data/add.Spam/hosts

-   https://raw.githubusercontent.com/StevenBlack/hosts/master/data/add.Spam/hosts

    4. Update Gravity: After adding the blocklists, go to Tools > Gravity and click on Update.
 This will refresh Pi-hole’s database with the new blocklist entries, and it may take a few minutes to complete.